edelabar/jekyll-gist-tag/README.markdown

 # Usage

-{% render_gist gist_raw_url.type pygments_lexer }
+{% render_gist *gist_raw_url_with_filename* *[pygments_lexer]* }

+Where:

+gist_raw_url_with_filename is the gist's raw URL (e.g. https://gist.github.com/raw/885179/f030d8edd3e0cf45a9bfa6cea8979d7c006d7c4c/example.htaccess.txt)
+[pygments_lexer] is the optionally provided name of the pygments lexer for highlighting the code.
+If omitted, the file extension from the gist will be passed to pygments as the lexer.

+The list of included lexers is available in the [Pygments documentation](http://pygments.org/docs/lexers).

 ## Example

 {% render_gist https://gist.github.com/raw/885179/f030d8edd3e0cf45a9bfa6cea8979d7c006d7c4c/example.htaccess.txt apache %}

-If omitted, the file extension from the gist will be passed to pygments.